tmelot2/go-json-parser/readme.md

 - A from-scratch JSON parser.
 - A from-scratch block profiler to analyze CPU cycles, memory bandwidth, & more.
 - A from-scratch repetition tester for further performance analysis.
-- Future: An extrenely optimized & performant JSON parser.
+- Future: An extremely optimized & performant JSON parser.
 In the course we are going down to the assembly-language level of analysis & optimization, leveraging CPU architecture features like caching, vector instructions, etc.

 Still a work-in-progress.